 For the purpose of this chapter, hazards to animal welfare means a factor with the potential to adversely affect animal welfare.

-When killing animals, they may be exposed to different hazards to animal welfare hazards including improper restraining restraint, rough handling, forced movement, absence of or improper design of premises, inadequate construction and maintenance of premises, adverse weather conditions, unexpected loud noise and ineffective killing methods.
+When killing animals, they may be exposed to different hazards to animal welfare hazards including improper restraining restraint, rough handling, forced movement, absence of or improper design of premises, inadequate construction and maintenance of premises, adverse weather conditions, unexpected loud noise and use of ineffective killing methods or killing methods that cause, or are applied in a manner that causes, negative affective states, such as pain, fear, anxiety, breathlessness (respiratory distress), frustration, overheating, chilling, hearing discomfort, nausea, debility, fatigue, helplessness, panic, exhaustion.

 Exposure to multiple hazards to animal welfare can have a negative cumulative effect on the animals [Moberg and Mench, 2000].